TheGoldLab/Task_Oddball/README.md

 ## 3) FTLD

 Simplier oddball task for the FTD patients.
 Subjects squeeze with both hands (when they can) when hearing either the oddball tone or the standard tone (depending on the block).
-The task contains novels sounds as well (sounds in the wav folder).
+The task contains novels sounds as well.